MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

     1. Run the `git config credential.helper manager` command to set the GCM back.
 Alternatively, follow these steps to delete the credentials cache first:

         1. When unset, search for **Credentials Manager** in Windows search, select **Open**, and then remove any credential that is for a Git repo.

-    1. Go to *%localappdata%/GitCredentialManager*, and then delete the *tenant.cache* file.
+        1. Go to *%localappdata%/GitCredentialManager* path, and then delete the *tenant.cache* file.

         1. Set the GCM back by running the `git config credential.helper manager` command.

-    1. Perform cloning operation to verify if the issue is resolved.
+1. Perform the cloning operation to verify if the issue is resolved.